sritchie/sritchie.github.io/_posts/2011-05-31-hadoop-on-pallet.md

 # Introducing Pallet-Hadoop #

-I'm very excited to announce [Pallet-Hadoop](https://github.com/pallet/pallet-hadoop), a configuration library written in Clojure for Apache's [Hadoop](http://hadoop.apache.org/).
+I'm excited to announce [Pallet-Hadoop](https://github.com/pallet/pallet-hadoop), a configuration library written in Clojure for Apache's [Hadoop](http://hadoop.apache.org/).
 For simple, quick instructions on getting your first Hadoop cluster running on EC2, head over to the [Pallet-Hadoop Example Project](https://github.com/pallet/pallet-hadoop-example) and follow along with the README.
 For a more in-depth discussion, read on.

 ## Background ##